QuentinRa/blog.quentinra.dev/proj/make-git-project/index.md

 * check the license of the libraries you're using
 * try to answer any issues/pull requests within 48 hours, give feedback and gratitude to your contributors
 * **CODEOWNERS**: at least on GitHub, you can create a file called [CODEOWNERS](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-code-owners).
 You can use regex to tell GitHub who wrote these files.
 When someone is submitting a pull request/issue changing the file assigned to an author, GitHub will automatically ask for their review.
-* You may add [CITATION.cff](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-citation-files) to tell other how to cite your project.
+* You may add [CITATION.cff](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-citation-files) to tell others how to cite your project.

 For open-source projects